 This model brings a fresh new form factor to the Pi family.

 The team adopted a new form factor with this edition of the Raspberry Pi.
 The Pi was integrated into a fully functional keyboard in this form format.
-This resulted in a new level of simplicity of use, as the Pi no longer required the use of a keyboard.
+This resulted in a new level of simplicity of use, as the Pi no longer required a keyboard.

 Why Owning a Raspberry Pi Is Beneficial